 - 1. An agency should prepare an assigned fiscal note in compliance with the LBO Uniform Standards and Procedures. - 2.
 After completing the note, the agency should carefully review the fiscal note to confirm accuracy, transparency, objectivity, and completeness. - 3.
-Fiscal note coordinators should work with their agency CBTO to ensure this review occurs.
-If an LBO analyst notes during the LBO review that the agency CBTO has not yet reviewed the note, the CBTO will be instructed to completed this step before the fiscal note can move forward. - 4.
+Fiscal note coordinators should ensure their agency CBTO or designee reviews fiscal notes with a technology related impact.
+If an LBO analyst notes during the LBO review that the agency CBTO or designee has not yet reviewed the note, the agency will be instructed to complete this step before the fiscal note can move forward. - 4.
 Agency signoff should only be completed when an agency has completed the necessary review and approval and is not likely to change the data in the fiscal note. - 5.
 If an agency identifies the need to revise a fiscal note, they should contact the requester and LBO analyst to explain the need for revision.
-The agency may remove its signoff at any time prior to the LBO analyst signing off on the note.

-6. The LBO analyst may remove an agency signoff if the note does not comply with the Uniform Standards and Procedures after they have requested the agency to remove their signoff if removing the agency signoff is necessary to facilitate the timely modification of the note.
+The agency may remove its signoff at any time prior to the LBO analyst signing off on the note. - 6.
+If, during the LBO review, it is determined that the fiscal note is not in compliance with the Uniform Standards and Procedures, the agency will be asked to remove their signoff to make the necessary adjustments to the fiscal note.
+The LBO may also remove the agency signoff if requested to do so by the agency or if the LBO has determined that this is necessary to facilitate the timely modification of the note.